The Promenade Plantée – A Secret Elevated Park Walkway In Paris

 Although Reykjavik is technically a cold, remote small port city, it’s actually an exciting hub of art, design, cafe culture and historial treasures.
 Reykjavik is also home base for most people’s amazing adventures in Iceland.
 This small city is actually one of the most interesting cities in Europe, with a very unique character.
 The Hallgrímskirkja … More Exploring Reykjavik on foot (and learning how to pronounce it)

-Seeing Hanoi on foot
+Seeing Hanoi On Foot

 The streets of Hanoi rumbled into life in the morning like a great machine coughing into life, intoxicatingly fragrant with noodle soup, vibrating with motorbike engines, horns, shouting, conical straw hats, fruit and Buddhist shrines, pulsing and pumping like a heartbeat.